Therapy for Breakup Recovery in Oakland, CA

 Therapy for Family Conflict and Estrangement

-For individuals experiencing difficult relationships with family members, whether they remain in contact, have limited connection, or are fully estranged, therapy focuses on understanding relational roles, boundaries, and value conflicts while helping clients develop agency in how they relate to family regardless of the level of contact.
+For individuals experiencing difficult relationships with family members, whether they remain in contact, have limited connection, or are fully estranged.
+Therapy focuses on understanding relational roles, boundaries, and value conflicts while helping clients develop agency in how they relate to family regardless of the level of contact.

 For couples experiencing conflict, disconnection, or uncertainty about how to move forward, including those in both traditional and non-monogamous relationship structures.
 Therapy focuses on understanding relational patterns and communication so partners can relate with more clarity and intention, rather than blame.